bakame-php/http-structured-fields/docs/02-parsing-serializing.md

 ## Parsing fields

 Processing HTTP Fields has never been easy as it was never standardized before.
-With structured fields this aspect of processing HTTP fields is made predicable you will not have to re-invent the wheel for each new fields.
+With structured fields this aspect of processing HTTP fields is made predicable you will not have to re-invent the wheel for each new field.
 To do so the RFC defines 3 main structures an HTTP fields can have.
 It can be a `List`, a `Dictionary` or an `Item`.
-By specifying that your field is one of those structure you already gave the author the complete implementation of the field or at least the way it should be parsed.
+By specifying that your field is one of those structures you already gave the author the complete process to how it should be parsed.

 ### Structured Fields Data Types